umts/pvta-multiplatform/doc/deploy/ios.md

 1. Product > Build
   1. Follow the proper steps to fix the code if the build fails.
 If the build passes, continue on.

+## Resubmitting a Build
+1. In XCode, go to the project editor.
+In "TARGETS" > PVTrAck, look at the "Identity" section.
+  There is a field for "Build".
+This value is for App Store Connect and it does _not_ affect the version number.
+However, there is a chance that the build and version numbers are the same.
+1. In order to submit a new build (due to any relevant issues below or not listed), increment the build number.
+Then, rebuild.
+That's it!

 ## Troubleshooting

-- You get an error related to whether this is an iOS project, try adding and removing the platform:
+- Error related to whether this is an iOS project, try adding and removing the platform:
   ```
       $ ionic platform rm ios
       $ ionic platform add ios
   ```
+- Build "disappears" once uploaded and processing in App Store Connect

+  Resubmit the build and try again.

+- Duplicate Error
+- Legacy Build
+- Not signed